stackforge/openstack-sdk-php/README.md

 #### Object Storage

-Store files or other data objects in containers on your HP Cloud object storage instance.
+Store files or other data objects in containers on your OpenStack object storage instance.
 Create, modify and delete containers.
 Manage ACLs.
 Read, write, and delete objects.
 Expose objects in your object storage to other services.